yoyosource/LEN/LEN-Mark3/README.md

 - Width: 10
 - Height: 10
 - Depth: 20
-- MaxSpeed: Ever 13/20 of a second
+- MaxSpeed: Every 15/20 of a second
 - Ram: 8 values